rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 use _Work Queues_ to distribute time-consuming tasks among multiple workers.

-But what if we need to hear the response back from the worker?
-Well, that's a completely different story.
+But what if we need to run a function on remote computer and wait for the result?
+Well, that's a different story.
 This pattern is commonly known as _Remote Procedure Call_ or _RPC_.

 In this tutorial we're going to use RabbitMQ to build a RPC system: a client and a scalable RPC server.
 As we don't have any time-consuming